 The MCMCF staff is dedicated to providing the best possible care to the residents.
 They are constantly undergoing training and listen to the residents and families to determine how they can improve their services.

-The tunnel connects us to the hospital next door, In the past, it was used to provide heat and laundry to the hospital as well as to transport residents/patients between the two facilities.
+The tunnel connects us to the hospital next door, In the past, it was used to provide heat from our boilers and to transport laundry back and forth to and from the hospital as well as to transport residents/patients between the two facilities.
 Is is currently only used to transport our residents for services provided at the hospital or to bring their patients here to be admitted.
-Between 2010 and 2014, local art students painted murals in the tunnel to brighten it up and give people something nice to look at while they travel between the two buildings.
-Click on the red "M" in Murals to see a .pdf file with pictures of the murals.
+Between 2010 and 2014, under the leadership of Dorothy Batzer, local art students from every high school in Manistee County volunteered their time and talent to paint murals in the tunnel to brighten it up and give people something nice to look at while they travel between the two buildings.
+Our residents continue to enjoy the artwork on their travels between the Medical Care and the hospital next door.
+Click on the "M" in Murals to see a .pdf file with pictures of the murals.

 What to bring to MCMCF